 Autumn Rapids

 18" x 24" oil on canvas.
-The soothing sound of these mountain river rapids are familiar to many.
-This painting captures the river running a gauntlet of vivid autumn trees.
+The soothing rush of mountain river rapids is brought to life as the water courses through vivid autumn foliage.

 Bear - Georgia Strait